 History in the Inca Trail vs Salkantay Trek

 The Inca Trail is your best choice if you want to see some historical places associated with the Inca civilization.
-This doesn't mean that you won't get any historical lectures on the Salkantay Trek; the same tour guides on the Inca Trail will also guide you along the Salkantay Trek.
+This doesn't mean that you won't get any historical lectures on the Salkantay Trek; the same tour guides who guide you on the Inca Trail will also guide you along the Salkantay Trek.

 • History on the Inca Trail

-• History in Salkantay trek
+• History on the Salkantay Trek

 Inca Trail sites | TreXperience